Easy Red Potato Hash is loaded with fresh veggies and topped with a yolky egg for a satisfying breakfast.

 Hash is one of the best meals to make for a filling breakfast or light dinner.
 It’s a vehicle for all sorts of vegetables and greens.
 Really, you can use almost anything you have lying around.
 It’s quick and easy to make and usually doesn’t even require a special trip to the grocery store.
 Red skin potatoes provide a solid foundation for the dish, and you can build flavors from there.

 I love red skin potatoes, because I HATE peeling potatoes.
 The skin of red potatoes is thin and soft meaning I don’t have to waste my time peeling.
 I can just throw them into a dish and continue with the recipe as normal.
-They’re also incredibly versatile and work well for everything from hash to mashed potatoes to potato soup.
+They’re also incredibly versatile and work well for everything from hash to mashed potatoes to creamy ham and potato soup.

 I was amazed at how much flavor this hash had with just a sprinkle of garlic salt, Kosher salt, and black pepper.
 Baking the egg in the hash leaves the yolks nice and runny, forming a creamy sauce that coats each bite.
 A sprinkling of fresh chives and cherry tomatoes is all that’s needed to put this dish totally over the top.
 I had planned on adding ham or bacon for the Mr, but honestly?
 It wasn’t even needed.
 This dish is a satisfying and delicious breakfast (or brinner!) all on its own.